shoui520/shoui520.github.io/docs/vn-setup.md

 After that, you should just be able to launch the game!

-!!! info "Common problems"
-	Common problems that persist is the game asking for the original disc to be inserted, even after a crack is applied, restart your PC to fix this.
-	Another issue is the game not loading at all or having garbled text, in this case, check Japanese locale is set and then restart your PC.
-!!! tip "No Crack?"
-	If there is no crack available for your VN, and your VN does not launch, use [AlphaROMdiE](https://cdn.discordapp.com/attachments/813105334763126814/813105570567159898/AlphaROMdiE-Build20140214.zip).
-See pictures within .zip file for instructions.

 Now go back to [Visual Novel Guide](https://learnjapanese.moe/vn/#looking-up-words-in-vns-using-yomichan-and-textractor) to learn how to use Textractor with Yomichan.

 ### Steam Games